 - 4E.
 The Plaintiff's first employment contract and the Plaintiff's second employment contract are referred to together in this pleading as the Plaintiff's employment contract. - 5.
+As to subparagraph 2(c), the Defendant: - (a1) denies that the Plaintiff or a full-time Group Member worked - (i) Rostered Overtime in circumstances where their roster did not provide for more than 80 hours of work in a fortnight; or - (ii) Unrostered Overtime in circumstances where their roster provided for less than 80 hours in a fortnight and the Plaintiff or Group Member worked no more than 80 hours in the fortnight, - regardless of whether the Plaintiff or Group Member was employed for the whole of the pay period; - (a2) for the purposes of this pleading excludes such circumstances from the defined term 'Rostered Overtime'; - (a3) denies that a part-time Group Member worked Rostered Overtime or Unrostered

+Overtime in any circumstance other than where their time worked (within the meaning of clause 9 of the Award): - (i) in any period of fourteen consecutive days exceeded 76 hours; or - (ii) in a shift exceeded 10 hours;

+By reason of the combined effect of subclauses 7(ii) and (vii)(b) of the Award.

-As to subparagraph 2(c), the Defendant: - (a) admits the Plaintiff was required to work Rostered Overtime, Unrostered Overtime and Paid Meal Break Shifts from time to time; - (b) to the extent it is alleged that the Plaintiff was required to work Unrostered Overtime that was not authorised under the applicable Employee Arrangements Policy Directive, or for which she did not make a claim in accordance with the applicable Employee Arrangements Policy Directive and her employment contract or otherwise during the term of the employment contract in which the relevant work was performed, denies the allegation for the reasons in paragraphs 24 to 27 below; - (c) otherwise does not admit the subparagraph for the reasons in paragraphs 33, 35, 37 and 39 below. - 6.
+- (a4) for the purposes of this pleading excludes such circumstances from the defined terms 'Rostered Overtime' and 'Unrostered Overtime'; - (a) subject to subparagraphs (a1) to (a4) above, admits the Plaintiff was required to work Rostered Overtime, Unrostered Overtime, and Paid Meal Break Shifts from time to time: - (b) to the extent it is alleged that the Plaintiff was required to work Unrostered Overtime that was not authorised under the applicable Employee Arrangements Policy

+Directive, or for which she did not make a claim in accordance with the applicable Employee Arrangements Policy Directive and her employment contract or otherwise during the term of the employment contract in which the relevant work was performed, denies the allegation for the reasons in paragraphs 24 to 27 and 44 to 57 below:

+- (c) otherwise does not admit the subparagraph for the reasons in paragraphs 33, 35, 37 and 39 and 44 to 57 below. - 6.
 The Defendant denies subparagraph 2(d) for the reasons in paragraphs 23 to 40 below. - 7.
-The Defendant admits subparagraph 2(e).

-- 8. The Defendant denies subparagraph 3(a) because: - (a) the Plaintiff and Group Members were employed by the Government of New South Wales in the NSW Health Service pursuant to Chapter 9, Part 1 of the Health Services Act 1997 (NSW) (Health Services Act); - (b) pursuant to section 115(1) of the Health Services Act, members of the NSW Health Service are employed in the service of the Crown, such that the Crown in right of New South Wales (the Second Defendant) is their true employer-(State);
+The Defendant admits subparagraph 2(e). - 8.
+The Defendant denies subparagraph 3(a) because: - (a) the Plaintiff and Group Members were employed by the Government of New South Wales in the NSW Health Service pursuant to Chapter 9, Part 1 of the Health Services Act 1997 (NSW) (Health Services Act); - (b) pursuant to section 115(1) of the Health Services Act, members of the NSW Health Service are employed in the service of the Crown, such that the Crown in right of New South Wales (the Second Defendant) is their true employer (State);